 Chocolate and Candy Festival is a 3 day gastro festival in September for those of you who have sweet tooth (and as Hungarian cakes and confectioneries are superb, it is hard to find a Hungarian who would say ‘no’ to good desserts and sweets).
-The venue is the scenic Buda Castle on the Castle Hill in 2016.
+The venue is the square in front of the St Stephen’s Basilica in 2017.
 Festival days:

 Well known multinational sweets companies as well as lesser known Hungarian chocolate craftsmen will showcase their best artisan chocolate products at the Sweet Days Chocolate & Candy Festival to keep you chocolate focused.
 Besides the the “Gift of the Gods”, honey, coffee, vanilla, excellent wines, macarons, etc. will also be on offer by the numerous food stalls during the festival.
 There are interesting programmes for adults and kids too, and the entry is free for all!